Sepulther1/mistwood/web/templates/rest_framework/README.md

-# Templates for the Evennia API
+# Templates for the Mistwood API

 Override templates here.